-As the record in this proceeding demonstrates, subjecting ILECs' new, last-mile broadband facilities to Section 251 unbundling inhibits investment.
-In addition to the lost societal and economic benefits cited in HTBC's Comments, additional decreased broadband investment is causing a dramatic decline in the high-tech industry, which is critical to our nation's economy.
-Specifically, telecommunications equipment manufacturers have seen extensive financial losses and cutbacks in recent months, resulting in severe work force reductions and unprofitable operations.
-Under the current marketplace and regulatory conditions, future improvement is unlikely.
-Therefore, the Commission must act quickly and adopt rules that exclude ILECs' new, last-mile broadband facilities from Section 251 unbundling.
-This will foster high-bandwidth broadband investment by ILECs, CLECs and other broadband competitors, which, inturn, will provide enormous benefits to our nation's residents, economy, and high-tech manufacturing sector.
-Because of the bandwagon effects applicable to broadband, consumers
+As the record in this proceeding demonstrates, subjecting ILECs' new, last-mile broadband facilities to Section 251 unbundling inhibits investment.112 In addition to the lost societal and economic benefits cited in HTBC's Comments,113 decreased broadband investment is causing a dramatic decline in the high-tech industry, which is critical to our nation's economy.
+Specifically, telecommunications equipment manufacturers have "seen extensive financial losses and cutbacks in recent months," resulting in severe work force reductions and unprofitable operations.114 Under the current marketplace and regulatory conditions, future improvement is unlikely.115 Therefore, the Commission must act quickly and adopt rules that exclude ILECs' new, last-mile broadband facilities from Section 251 unbundling.
+This will foster highbandwidth broadband investment by ILECs, CLECs and other broadband competitors, which, inturn, will provide enormous benefits to our nation's residents, economy, 116 and high-tech manufacturing sector.
+Because of the bandwagon effects applicable to broadband, consumers and the high-tech manufacturing industry can only begin to experience positive feedback from broadband "when facilities capable of supporting broadband applications reach a critical mass of customers."117